-Britain has approximately 130 licensed airports, only a handful of which deal with long-haul traffic.
-The largest one, London’s Heathrow, is the world’s busiest international airport and one of Europe’s main routing points for international air travel.
 Heathrow is served by most of the world’s leading airlines, with direct flights from nearly all major cities.
 Other international airports include Gatwick and Stansted in London, Manchester, Glasgow, Newcastle, Birmingham and Edinburgh.
-Smaller airports, such as London City, Bristol, Norwich and Cardiff, have daily flights to Europe.
-Strict anti-terrorist measures are in force at all airports.
+Smaller airports, such as London City, Bristol, Norwich and Cardiff, have daily flights to and from Europe.

 Heathrow has five terminals and other airports often have more than one.
 Before you fly, check which terminal your flight arrives at or leaves from.
 The five Heathrow terminals and two at Gatwick are connected by free shuttles or trains.
 To change between Heathrow and Gatwick, frequent buses take about 75 minutes.